 Not every person experiencing mental health issues will face barriers in the workplace, but some will.
 Invisible disabilities such as depression, post-traumatic stress disorder (PTSD) and schizophrenia may require adjustments at little or no cost.
 They just require some flexibility and creativity, and can often be put in place quickly, if the need arises.

-For more information on how to increase mental health awareness and create supportive workplaces, please refer to the Heads Up healthy workplaces website.
+For more information on how to increase mental health awareness and create supportive workplaces, please refer to the Heads Up website.

 Creating meaningful employment outcomes for people with disability builds off existing best practice in ensuring a good ‘fit’ between employers and job seekers.
 To create those outcomes brand development strategies must showcase an accessible and inclusive workplace and involve disability organisations to ensure you tap into the right talent.
 Innovative sourcing strategies will provide a fresh perspective on obtaining the right candidates.

 As government communicators we have a moral and legal obligation to ensure our communication is accessible to people of all abilities.
-This guide provides advice for accessible documents, websites, events and venues, and face-to-face communication.
-Visit the Accessible Communications Guidelines on the DPC website.
+These guidelines provide advice for accessible documents, websites, events and venues, and face-to-face communication.

 Employment Assistance Fund (EAF)